corvid3/corvid3/README.md

-hi, i'm korvo. i try to do cool stuff, but i always get distracted.
+hi, i'm korvo.
-oni ne cxiam povos kontakti min. please, don't try to contact me. unless you really want to. i prefer my anoniminity.
-mi parolas esperanton; mi esperas, ke mi lernos la hispanan kaj la finan dum la estonteco, sed eble mi ne faros.
+i work on more backend-y projects, i'm not a fan of frontend work.
+i know c, zig, & rust.
+i can comprehend c++, c#, and java.
+please do not try to find a way to contact me unless you have something extraordinarily important.
+esperanton mi povas paroli ankaux.

 <!---
 corvid3/corvid3 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.